AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/template.md

 <InlineAlert variant="info" slots="text"/>

-When working with codespaces, make sure to follow Github's [security best practices](https://docs.github.com/en/codespaces/reference/security-in-github-codespaces).
+When working with codespaces, make sure to follow GitHub's [security best practices](https://docs.github.com/en/codespaces/reference/security-in-github-codespaces).

 After configuring your variables, click the **Code** dropdown in your repository and select the **Codespaces** tab.
 Click **Create Codespace**.
 The codespace will automatically set up the environment for you.